yonkahlon/Zenject/README.md

     * Default: **ContractType**
     * This type must either to equal to **ContractType** or derive from **ContractType**.
 If unspecified, it assumes ToSelf(), which means that the **ResultType** will be the same as the **ContractType**.
 This value will be used by whatever is given as the **ConstructionMethod** to retrieve an instance of this type

+* **Identifier** = The value to use to uniquely identify the binding.
+This can be ignored in most cases, but can be quite useful in cases where you need to distinguish between multiple bindings with the same contract type.
+See <a href="#identifiers">here</a> for details.

 * **ConstructionMethod** = The method by which an instance of **ResultType** is created/retrieved.
 See <a href="#construction-methods">this section</a> for more details on the various construction methods.